We may receive compensation when you click on links to products from our partners.

 An Updated and Optimized Careers Page

 When job seekers visit your website, one of the first pages they would visit is the “Careers” page or its equivalent.
 Therefore, you need to make sure to update and optimize this page on your website accordingly.
 Promote open roles and highlight the most urgent ones you need to fill.
-You can also share your recruitment content here, such as information on benefits and features about the company culture.
+You can also share your recruitment content here, such as information on the benefits and features of the company culture.

 You may also want to include recruitment FAQs on your careers page.
 Compile frequently asked questions from your applicants, so that candidates will already have answers prior to the submission of their applications.
-Consider adding testimonials from your employees as well, particularly form the new hires.
+Consider adding testimonials from your employees as well, particularly from the new hires.
 Let them share their story about the hiring process, along with a few snippets of their experience working for your brokerage.